hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 **2. Once the Pi has finished booting to the desktop (leave it set to autologin)**
 For me, the the Pi does not properly recognise the country and keyboard I specify whilst creating the SD card image.
-Set you locale settings and keyboard layout and WiFi country (setting keyboard layout is important if in non-US non-GB country).
+Set our locale settings and keyboard layout and WiFi country (setting keyboard layout is important if in non-US non-GB country).
 - Click Start, Preferences, Raspberry Pi Configuration
 - In the System Tab, set **Auto Logon ON**, **Splash Screen OFF**
 - In the Interfaces Tab, sey **VNC ON**, **SSH ON**, perhaps **Raspberry Connect OFF**